201019-UiPath/GibsonJulie-Project1/README.md

 > - run sln via visual studio code in `SoilMatesAPI`

 ## Usage
-To run code first run the API from `SoilMatesAPI` directory then launch front-end website from the `SoilMatesWeb\SoilMatesWeb` directory
-Once website and api are running, core features should be available to users.
+To run code first run the API from `SoilMatesAPI` directory then launch front-end website from the `SoilMatesWeb\SoilMatesWeb` directory.
+Once the website and api are running, core features mentioned in the feature section of this file should be available to users.

 ## License